what is optical coherence tomography?

 Time-domain optical coherence tomography (TD-OCT) was the first generation of OCT technology.
 It uses a low-coherence interferometry technique to create high-resolution, cross-sectional images of biological tissues.

-In TD-OCT, a reference arm and a sample arm are used to create an interference pattern that provides information about the structure of the tissue being imaged.
+In TD-OCT, a reference arm and a sample arm create an interference pattern that provides information about the structure of the tissue being imaged.
+(This sentence is already in active voice.).
 The reference arm is typically a mirror, and the sample arm directs light to the tissue.
-The light that is reflected from the tissue is combined with light from the reference arm, and interference fringes are detected.
+The system combines the light reflected from the tissue with light from the reference arm, and it detects interference fringes.
 By measuring the time delay between the reflected light and the reference light, TD-OCT can determine the depth and reflectivity of the tissue structures.

 TD-OCT has been used in a variety of medical applications, including ophthalmology, cardiology, and dermatology.
 However, it has some limitations compared to newer OCT technologies, such as spectral-domain OCT (SD-OCT), which offers faster imaging speeds and higher resolution.